zognin/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC02 Find a client**
+**Use case: UC02 Find client**

 **MSS**

-1. Home Chef wants to find a client by a field.
+1. Home Chef chooses to find a client by a field.
 2. Home Chef enters search terms in required format.
 3. BTBB displays all clients that match the terms.